 means this picture was taken between 1970 and 1983.

-Shortly after Irsay became the owner, a new idea came along: The Baltodome, which would have gone up in the Inner Harbor -- what we now call Camden Yards.
+In 1973, shortly after Irsay became the owner, a new idea came along: The Baltodome, which would have gone up in the Inner Harbor -- what we now call Camden Yards.
 It would seat 70,000 people for football, 55,000 for baseball, and have a contracted capacity of 20,000 for basketball and hockey.
 The idea was to save all of Baltimore's teams: The Colts, the Orioles, and the NBA's Baltimore Bullets, and possibly attract a hockey team, as the NHL was expanding and the World Hockey Association was getting going.

 What's that?
 You've never heard of the Baltodome?
 That's because the Maryland legislature wouldn't go for it, and Governor Marvin Mandel pulled the plug in early 1974.
 The Bullets had already fled to the D.C. suburbs the preceding Summer, and O's owner Jerry Hoffberger wanted out, eventually selling the team to Redskins owner Edward Bennett Williams -- who, because of the NFL's rule at the time, prohibiting a majority owner from being a majority owner of a team in another sport, had to sell a majority stake in the 'Skins to Jack Kent Cooke.
 Now, the possibility of the Orioles moving to Washington, Williams' hometown, to take the place of the departed Senators, was real.